MU-101 Music Experiences 1 (2 credits)

-Prerequisite(s): FA-110 or LA-230 completed; HUM-150 completed; CM-125 completed.
-Preference given to students required to take this course if enrollment exceeds limit.
+Prerequisite(s): FA-110 series courses, HUM-150 series course & CM-125 completed.
+Preference given to students req to take this course if enrollment exceeds limit.
 For Music Majors: MU-261 completed.
 Sect 2 is for Music Majors only.
-Experience with classical music required to enter class.
+Additional information: Experience with classical music required to enter class.
 Non-music majors must get permission of instructor.
 Offered Spring Term only.

 MU-276 Music Technology (2 credits)